Legal Costs You Need to Plan for When Buying or Selling

 3. Title Search

 This is an expense of the buyer.
 The attorney will search the public records, and verify that the seller has good title.
 If the attorney finds any problems, it will then the responsibility and cost to the seller to fix those problems.
-The usual items are an unpaid mortgage that will be paid out of the seller's proceeds, and the current year's taxes which are prorated between the parties as of the date of closing.
+The usual items are an unpaid mortgage that will be paid out of the seller's proceeds, as well as current taxes which then become prorated between the varied parties upon the closing date.
 Both lawyers will verify for their respective clients that the calculation is done properly.

 4. Loan Documentation and Related Requirements